Four inequivalent paths to Thermality in Minkowski spacetime

 \subsubsection{Path 4: Null Shifts via Rindler Wedge \texorpdfstring{ $R_4$}{R4}}

 Path 4 involves the wedge \(R_4\), whose origin is obtained from \(R_1\) by a null shift along the \(U_1\)-axis by parameter \(\Delta_4\).
 Subsequently, \(R_3\) is reached by an additional null shift from \(R_4\) along the \(V_2\)-axis with parameter \(\Delta_3\), as depicted in Figure~\ref{Fig:2}.
 The wedge \(R_4\) is an independent Rindler wedge analogous to \(R_2\), obtained by shifting through a different null axis.
 The idea is the same as that of path 3 except that wedge $R_2$ is replaced with wedge $R_4$.
 Again, we note that the starting point of path 4 could be that the wedge $R_4$ has a right-moving thermal flux of radiation, whereas there is no particle content in the right-moving sector.
 For this initial configuration as well, the particle distribution in $R_3$ is thermal.
 Although this is possible, in this work, we focus on an analysis that begins with the Rindler wedge $R_1$ in the vacuum state.

-These construction paths serve to systematically characterise inequivalent purifications of Rindler vacua and reveal how selective and full thermalisation arise in distinct regions of spacetime.
-While intermediate wedges are omitted in some scenarios for simplicity, the analysis extends to more general initial states, though with potentially differing particle spectra~\cite{Gutti:2022xov}.